 Alice worked on her computer inside the cabin while I read, sometimes under the bimini and others inside.
 A small US, Delaware, flagged motor cruiser, arrived and tried to anchor upwind from Thetis.
-Most US flagged with the Delaware or Wilmington home ports are owned by Turks who are avoiding paying the heavy tax imposed by their authorities.
+Most US flagged boats with the Delaware or Wilmington home ports are owned by Turks who are avoiding paying the heavy tax imposed by their authorities.
 After anchoring she dragged.
 I spoke to them and advised them to take one of the several available moorings.
 They raised their dragging anchor and headed for a mooring but had trouble catching it.
 I went with the dinghy and helped them.
 There was a lot of spray during my upwind return.

 As the day continued the gusts got even stronger and by the afternoon they were reaching in to mid 40’s.
 We went ashore and had a light lunch at Captain Kostas after which Alice used their WiFi to send a batch of e-mails and coordinate the next edition of the Torch.